Review of Western Clinical Trials of the Buteyko MethodBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 method (follow these links in order to read all abstracts on another web page):

 • 1995, Mater Hospital, Brisbane, Australia (asthma)

 • 2003, Gisborne Hospital, Gisborne, New Zealand (asthma)

-• 2003, Division of Respiratory Medicine, City Hospital, Nottingham, United
+• 2003, Division of Respiratory Medicine, City Hospital, Nottingham, United Kingdom (asthma)

 • 2006, Royal Prince Alfred Hospital, Camperdown, Australia (asthma)

-• 2008 Calgary COPD and Asthma Program, University of Calgary, Alberta,
+• 2008 Calgary COPD and Asthma Program, University of Calgary, Alberta, Canada (asthma)

-You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
+You can leave your grammatically correct feedback and/or comment on the most relevant page.
+It may be below.
 Thanks.